Mandatory Flu Policy FAQs

 Anyone who is granted a medical exemption or religious accommodation but who fails to wear a surgical mask within six feet of a patient during the influenza season will be subject to corrective action.

 What happens if I don’t want to get the vaccine?

 Employees: All Children’s Hospital employees covered by this policy who fail to comply and who have not received a medical exemption or religious accommodation will be placed on an unpaid administrative leave of 3 days.
 If, at the end of the administrative leave, the employee has not met the vaccination requirement, the employee will be considered to have voluntarily resigned.

-Non-employed medical staff (including MDs, DOs, PAs and ARNPs): Members of the medical staff who are not employed by All Children’s Hospital and who do not comply with the flu vaccine requirement by December 6, 2013 will have their staff privileges suspended until they provide proof of immunization or until Infection Prevention determines that flu season is over (tentatively March 31, 2013).
-Medical staff members who wish to apply for a medical or religious exemption must submit a completed request form to the Medical Staff Office by November 1, 2013.
+Non-employed medical staff (including MDs, DOs, PAs and ARNPs): Members of the medical staff who are not employed by All Children’s Hospital and who do not comply with the flu vaccine requirement by November 19, 2014 (the week prior to Thanksgiving) will have their staff privileges suspended until they provide proof of immunization or until the ACH Vice President of Medical Affairs declares flu season has ended.
+Medical staff members who wish to apply for a medical or religious exemption must submit a completed request form to the Medical Staff Office by October 8, 2014.
 Forms are included in the ACH Influenza Vaccine Policy included on this website.

 Volunteers, vendors, trainees, students, residents or fellows, volunteers, vendors or temporary workers who do not provide proof of immunization by November 19, 2014 will not be permitted on the premises of the main hospital campus or any of the All Children’s Outpatient Care Centers.
 Medical exemptions or religious workplace accommodations can only be granted to employees and medical staff of All Children’s Hospital.